You may be surprised that some plants that can help keep flies away are already growing in your yard.

 13. Pennyroyal

-The strong minty aroma of pennyroyal will also deter flies and other insects.
+The potent, minty aroma of pennyroyal will also deter flies and other insects.

-You can also make pennyroyal spray to use in your room for protection from insects.
-However, pennyroyal essential oil and extracts can be highly toxic, even to cats and dogs, so use them with caution and properly dilute them.
+You can also make pennyroyal spray to protect your room from insects.
+However, pennyroyal essential oil and extracts can be highly toxic, even to cats and dogs, so use them carefully and properly dilute them.

 14. Rosemary

-Rosemary’s strong, woodsy fragrance discourages flies and can be used in several ways.
-You can grow the plants around outdoor living areas and entryways.
+Rosemary’s strong, woodsy fragrance discourages flies.
+It can be used in several ways, including growing plants around outdoor living areas and entryways.

 You can also make homemade rosemary essential oil spray.
-Add a few drops of rosemary essential oil to water in a spray bottle.
+In a spray bottle, add a few drops of rosemary essential oil to water.
 Mist it around doorways and windowsills.

-The fragrance will make your home cozy and inviting for you, but not for flies.
+The fragrance will make your home cozy and inviting, but not for flies.
 Moreover, this herb is pet-safe.

 15. Sage